AdobeDocs/experience-platform.en/help/web-sdk/personalization/adobe-target/target-overview.md

 >[!NOTE]
 >
-If the `__save` directive is omitted, saving the profile and entity attributes happens immediately, as if the request has been executed, even if the remainder of the request is a prefetch of personalization.
+>If the `__save` directive is omitted, saving the profile and entity attributes happens immediately, as if the request has been executed, even if the remainder of the request is a prefetch of personalization.
+The `__save` directive is only relevant for profile and entity attributes.
 If the track object is present, the `__save` directive is ignored.
 Data is immediately saved and the notification is recorded.

 **`sendEvent` with profile data**